 The science

-I'm all about science here, and am sharing peer reviewed articles that suggest the following benefits to drinking bone broth:
+I'm all about science here, and I am sharing peer-reviewed articles that suggest the following benefits of bone broth:

 - immune support- a 2001 study found chicken broth to inhibit neutrophil migration in a petri dish.
 AKA: it suggests broth will actively suppress an inflammatory response